aw-0/SHSHacks2022/README.md

 The differnet commands a user can use are messaged to them after they sign up.

 ### Further Improvements:
-- Scheduled updates on the user's grades texted to them (a choice made by the user through the website) or,
+- Notification message alerts when new assignments are added & graded on the Grading System, a **highly requested feature from many students**.
-- a set time at when the user's grades are texted to them, such as once a week, once a day, or at the end of a semester.
+- A set time at when the user's grades are texted to them, such as once a week, once a day, or at the end of a semester.

 ### Sources Used
 - Firebase (Firestore, Functions, Hosting)